The Car Connection FIAT 500L Overview

 The 500L hasn't been a huge success; its main strength is remarkable interior room compared to its small footprint.
 In 2017, the lineup was rationalized down to three trim levels: Pop, Trekking, and Lounge.
 It received a very mild restyling and a host of interior upgrades for 2018.
 It was unchanged for 2019 and 2020.

-The 500L's styling is tall, glassy, and distinctive when specified with the contrasting roof--especially effective when the roof is white and the lower body is black.
-The front end is the least successful aspect, with overall lights and a very high approximation of the smaller and cuter 500 minicar's nose.
+The 500L's styling is tall, glassy, and distinctive when specified with the contrasting roof—especially effective when the roof is white and the lower body is black.
+The front end is the least successful aspect of the design, with high-set lights and a very tall approximation of the smaller and cuter 500 minicar's nose.
 The interior is pleasingly simple and intuitive, though, with excellent storage space in a multitude of bins, trays, containers, and pockets for all the loose items we carry with us on road trips these days.

-The Fiat 500L comes in four trim levels: Pop, Easy, Trekking, and Lounge models.
-All include standard air conditioning, cruise control, audio controls on the steering wheel, a tiling and telescoping steering wheel, and a six-speaker audio system with a 5.0-inch touchscreen display, Bluetooth audio streaming, and both audio and USB ports.
+For 2017, the trim levels on the 500L were simplified to a base Pop, the outdoorsy Trekking, and a fully featured Lounge version.
+The basic Pop and all other models included standard air conditioning, cruise control, audio controls on the steering wheel, a tilting and telescoping steering wheel, and a six-speaker audio system with a 5.0-inch touchscreen display, Bluetooth audio streaming, and both audio and USB ports.

-Move up to the top-of-the-line Lounge model, around $25,000, and you add power heated leather seats, a rear seat that slides back and forth, reclines, splits, folds, and tumbles, plus a dual-zone climate control system and fog lamps up front.
-Options are offered as various packages and individual items, including a rearview camera, rear parking sensors, and a fairly rudimentary navigation system.
+The top-of-the-line Lounge model added power heated leather seats; a rear seat that slides back and forth, reclines, splits, folds, and tumbles; a dual-zone climate control system; and fog lights up front.